-The deadline for submission of the waiver application will be March 1 for the upcoming fall semester.
-Recipients of the waiver will be notified in April.
+The deadline for submission of the waiver application will be February 15, 2018 for the upcoming fall semester.
+Recipients of the waiver will be notified by March 2, 2018.

-Should you have any questions please contact us at 470-578-6500 or Jordan Stevenson, Associate Director of Student Recruitment, at email@example.com.
+Should you have any questions please contact us at 470-578-6500 or Jordan Stevenson, Senior Associate Director of Admissions, at email@example.com.
 We look forward to receiving your application.

 If you are in the USA, please use the SEVIS transfer form so that your I20 will be sent to KSU.